ACAT Code of Ethics and Practice

 Therapists have a responsibility to ensure they are working within an appropriate environment.

-b) Therapists must satisfy themselves that they are covered by indemnity arrangements against claims for damages from alleged negligence or accidental injury whether in his/her private practice or in the work which they undertake for an employer.
+b.
+Therapists must satisfy themselves that they are covered by indemnity arrangements against claims for damages from alleged negligence or accidental injury whether in their private practice or in the work which they undertake for an employer.
+The therapist should be aware of their own personal safety needs in relation to lone working.

 8. Professional Relationships

-Therapists act within a network of services and need to act with respect for these services.
+Therapists work within a network of services and need to work with these when appropriate.

 9. Research

-Any research involving clients will be carried out under the relevant research governance and ethical frameworks of the body that is overseeing the research (eg: University or NHS Trust) so that client consent is fully informed.
+Any research involving clients will be carried out under the relevant research governance and ethical frameworks of the body that is overseeing the research (e.g.: University or NHS Trust) so that fully informed client consent is obtained.

-a) The therapist should not have been refused membership of, or have been struck off the register of, the appropriate body of his/her core profession.
+a.
+The therapist should not have been refused membership of, or have been struck off the register of, the appropriate body of their core profession.

-b) The therapist should not behave within his/her therapy related activities in ways which undermine public confidence in either his/her role as a therapist or in the work of other therapists, including on public forums such as social media.
+b.
+The therapist should behave in a professional manner and refrain from any behaviour which may undermine public confidence in either their role as a therapist, or the profession as a whole.
+This includes on public forums such as social media.

-c) Where a therapist perceives a colleague acting in breach of this Code of Ethics, s/he has an obligation to raise the matter with the person and/or notify the appropriate professional body.
+c.
+Where a therapist perceives a colleague is acting in breach of this Code of Ethics, they have an obligation to raise the matter with the person and/or their supervisor or manager or notify the appropriate professional body.

 11. Publicity

-In making his/her services publicly known, the therapist should not make unwarranted claims.
+In advertising their services, the therapist should not make unwarranted claims.

 12. Risk